assence-of-finance-rana/Stochastic-Realities-From-Monte-Carlo-Worlds-to-Model-Risk/README.md

 ### What this module does
 - Introduces **Markov chains** to model regime changes
-- Simulates switching between low- and high-volatility states
+- Simulates switching between low and high volatility states
 - Couples regime states with Monte Carlo price evolution
 - Demonstrates **path-dependence driven by hidden states**